ChrisPolewiak/AzureSubscriptionVending/README.md

 Azure DevOps pipeline for automated subscription provisioning and placement within the Management Group hierarchy.

-> Note: During development, AI tools (GitHub Copilot and Claude Code) were used to support research, drafting, and documentation, while architecture decisions, validation, and final implementation choices were made by the author.

 ## What it does

 1. Validates the subscription and input parameters